dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 	}

-It doesn’t do much but is just enough to get us going.
+It doesnâ€™t do much but is just enough to get us going.
 We will leave it as it is for now and proceed with some plumbing.
 Later, we shall come back to the class for a more elaborate insight and implementation.

 ####Bundling
 What we need to achieve on this stage is to declare a new OSGi (declarative) [service](http://wiki.osgi.org/wiki/Declarative_Services) so that Dirigible can find and use it.
 Each out-of-the-box dialect is declared as a service component, with its service interface ([IDialectSpecifier](https://github.com/eclipse/dirigible/blob/master/org.eclipse.dirigible/org.eclipse.dirigible.parent/repository/org.eclipse.dirigible.repository.ext/src/org/eclipse/dirigible/repository/ext/db/dialect/IDialectSpecifier.java)) physically residing in its own bundle (org.eclipse.dirigible.repository.datasource), and an implementation class in another (org.eclipse.dirigible.repository.datasource.dialects).
 Detaching the interface and its implementations allows seamless, dynamic discovery of available dialects at runtime without disruption when new dialects are onboarded.

-Let’s get down to it.
+Letâ€™s get down to it.

 First, we need to declare our service component in a XML descriptor file.
 Normally, such XMLs reside in an OSGI-INF directory.
 For example, OSGI-INF/h2-dialect.xml: